slimcoin-project/slimcoin-project.github.io/content/en/proof-of-burn-eli5.md

 If you want to **double spend**, you must have the computing power to **write several blocks in a row**.
 Only this way, you can be sure that both of your transactions are included in the blockchain.

-For this to happen, you must have a **lot of computing power** - you can only be sure to write several blocks in a row if you have more than half of the computing power of all nodes of the network (this is the unfamous **51% attack**).
+For this to happen, you must have a **lot of computing power** - you can only be sure to write several blocks in a row if you have more than half of the computing power of all nodes of the network (this is the infamous **51% attack**).
 Double-spending attacks are prevented because it is prohibitively costly to buy the "mining" power to achieve this.

 ### Proof of burn: Proof of work without energy waste